ulgenklc/temporal_network_analysis/README.md

 We present our skeleton coupling algorithm within the package accompanied by the paper:

-Bengier Ülgen Kilic, Sarah Feldt Muldoon, Skeleton coupling: a novel interlayer mapping of community evolution in temporal networks, 2023, https://arxiv.org/abs/2301.10860
+Bengier Ülgen Kilic, Sarah Feldt Muldoon, Skeleton coupling: a novel interlayer mapping of community evolution in temporal networks, Journal of Complex Networks, Volume 12, Issue 2, April 2024, cnae011, https://doi.org/10.1093/comnet/cnae011

 ## Available DCD algorithms
 Additionally, one can perform several different community detection algorithms such as: